 We are Courageous

-Traditionally, students who go on to study languages at university are required to spend a year abroad to deepen understanding of both the culture and language.
-Nowadays, this opportunity to experience a year in another country is not just confined to language students as courses in other disciplines, such as engineering, also offer a work placement abroad in industry.
-Students who embrace this challenge find that it is an excellent character building experience and encourages independence.
+Traditionally, pupils who go on to study languages at university are required to spend a year abroad to deepen understanding of both the culture and language.
+Nowadays, this opportunity to experience a year in another country is not just confined to language pupils as courses in other disciplines, such as engineering, also offer a work placement abroad in industry.
+Pupils who embrace this challenge find that it is an excellent character building experience and encourages independence.

 We are Ambitious